HUMAN SCALE REMEASURED

 Recent crises have evoked a growing sense of responsibility among architects, urbanists, activists, researchers together with economists worldwide, to use their knowledge to raise awareness that our way of life is losing its measures in an overwhelming quantity of expansion and rash decisions.
 In the wake of world-wide emergencies, such as climate change, pandemics, but also rapid growth, social inequalities, the North-South gap and migration waves, it is necessary to create a balance to increase resilience and reduce the impact of everyday urban life on resources, from the scale of the individual to an international approach.
-Through various formats, ANCB will investigate existing best practice examples and stimulate new visions for the built environment concerned with a better socio-economic coherence in our human habitat.
+In an exhibition and accompaying formats, ANCB will investigate existing best practice examples and stimulate new visions for the built environment concerned with a better socio-economic coherence in our human habitat.

 A devastating situation can present an opportunity for innovation and it is hoped that something new and good can be realised in the long-term.
 The coronavirus crisis mirrors the advantages and disadvantages of globalisation very clearly by increasing social gaps, shifting priorities in society, job markets, health care and basic needs.
 The momentum of the current crisis also leads, besides hardship and struggle, to a globally experienced solidarity and constructive reflections on how we can reconfigure living together on a spatial and economical level while taking care of our health and wellbeing.
 This potential should be activated, and already existing proposals or projects concerned with consequences of such reforms revived.
 New typologies for living, learning, working and leisure that are tailored to patterns and needs beyond short-term economic profit and shareholder interests are currently being considered or have already been invented with the intention to function as instigators of social, infrastructural or economic change.